Get on Your Feet (album): Reception

 Bernard Zuel from Fairfax Media hosted an album conversation and criticised the lyrical content, giving the album 2 out of 5.
 Rod Yates from Rolling Stone thought the album was Keith Urban-ish but said the lyrics were "disastrous".
 Lindsay McDonald thought the music sounded like "computerised 90s" while Danielle McGrane from Australian Associated Press was "astounded" by "how out of date, out of touch and how utterly sexist" the lyrics are "to the extent they sound like a parody".

 In a positive review, Working Bull website said "The Get On Your Feet album and tour are a breath of fresh air to Australia's country music scene.
-I guess spending time in Nashville, Adam Brand has bought back a mix of Florida Georgia Line, Jason Aldean and Keith Urban back to Australia.
+I guess spending time in Nashville, Adam Brand has brought back a mix of Florida Georgia Line, Jason Aldean and Keith Urban to Australia.
 Push boundaries and blazing new trails for the Australian Country Music scene and upcoming artists.
 All with that cheeky and much loved Brand charm!"